PeerHeer/nbt-comparisons/README.md

 - If `DataL` and `DataR` cannot be compared, the result is `2`.
 This is the case when one of the data types is numeric an the other one is generic.
 In essence, the result value "points to" the `Data` field that contains the smaller value.

+## Supported values
+Supported values are restricted by the minimum and maximum values that the corresponding data types support.
+In the case of this datapack, `doubles` and `floats` are limited by the maximum and minimum values of a `long`.
+This means that a floating-point number that exceeds the capabilities of a 32-bit number can still be compared (although with limited precision).
+Comparison of floating-point numbers can be done up to 9 decimal places, with a precision of at least 15 (`double`) or 6 (`float`) significant figures.

 ## How it works
 ### Numeric comparison
 #### Representation